Short proofs of theorems of Mirsky and Horn on diagonals and eigenvalues of matrices

-We thank Prof. Roger Horn for telling us of Mirsky's paper \cite{mirsky}, published four years after \cite{horn}, which contains another proof of Horn's Theorem, as well as a theorem that answers the following question: Given two (complex) $N$-sequences $\Lambda$ and $D$, when does there exist an $N$-square matrix whose eigenvalue sequence is $\Lambda$ and whose diagonal sequence is $D$?
-(Eigenvalues are repeated according to their algebraic multiplicity.)
+Mirsky \cite{mirsky} gave another proof of Horn's Theorem, and also proved the following: Given two complex $N$-sequences $\Lambda$ and $D$, there exists an $N$-square matrix whose eigenvalue sequence is $\Lambda$ and whose diagonal sequence is $D$ if and only if